nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 For Windows Users:
 Open the command prompt and type `java -version` and press <kbd>enter</kbd>.
 Information returned should show the current version of Java installed on your computer.

-If you do not have `Java 11` or above installed, please install from [here](https://www.oracle.com/sg/java/technologies/downloads/).
+If you do not have `Java 11` or above installed, please it install from [here](https://www.oracle.com/sg/java/technologies/downloads/).